ozmoroz/ozmoroz-blog-hugo/content/post/how-to-copy-array/index.md

 Ok, that's all good.
 But here's a trick question.
 What if we want to clone a two-dimensional array?
 Is doing `[...a]` enough?

 Not quite.
-In Javascript, a two-dimensional array is just an array of arrays.
+In JavaScript, a two-dimensional array is just an array of arrays.
 Therefore, cloning one dimension is not enough.
 We also need to clone all the sub-dimension arrays.
 Here's how we do that:

 ```jsx
 function cloneGrid(grid) {